About Our F1 Goldendoodle

 A hybrid dog is a first generation cross between two recognized breeds but is not considered a breed itself.
 Hybrid vigor is a phenomenon in animal breeding referring to the fact that the first cross between two unrelated purebred lines is healthier and grows better than either parent line.
 As a hybrid cross they grow healthier and livelonger than either parent line.
 The only genetic diseases they can be prone to would be those shared by both the Golden Retriever and the Standard Poodle.

 Because the Goldendoodle has intelligence, athleticism and a kind temperament on both sides of the family tree, they can excel at many activities.
 Goldendoodles can be fantastic companion dogs, agility and sport dogs!
-They require a moderate activity level, at least 20-30 minutes of exercise a day, but can thrive in homes and apartments, city and country alike!
+They require a moderate activity level, at least 20-30 minutes of exercise a day, but can thrive in homes and apartments, in the city and country alike.

 Bio-Sensory Stimulation